 Home Page 2

-Samantha Harvey is an artist-technologist with a special interest in portraiture and transformations of the self.
+Samantha E Harvey is an artist-technologist with a special interest in portraiture and transformations of the self.
 She is interested in the brain-mind connection, and particularly how thought can shape our reality.
 Looking for methods to explore the embodiment of these ideas actively through her work, and to communicate this cross-culturally and telepathically.
+Currently working with photography, video, web art and 3D animation.

 Music: Particles by Parvus Decree